Key Takeaway

 Mounjaro's Clearance Timeline

 Mounjaro is the brand name for tirzepatide approved for type 2 diabetes, available in doses from 2.5 mg to 15 mg given once weekly.
-The tirzepatide molecule is identical to what is found in Zepbound (the weight-management formulation), so the pharmacokinetics and elimination timeline are the same.
+The tirzepatide active ingredient is in the same class to what is found in Zepbound (the weight-management formulation), so the pharmacokinetics and elimination timeline are the same.

 After your last Mounjaro injection: